Life As an Air Traffic Controller

 - Monitor aircraft within a specific airspace, using radar, computer equipment, or visual references.

-Skills Needed to be an Air Traffic Controller
+What Skills Do You Need to Work as an Air Traffic Controller?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.